jmswaney/thesis/source/11_MAP.md

 connectivity from diverse cell types within a single tissue.
 Together with its simplicity and broad applicability, MAP may complement existing methods and enable new approaches in the study of complex biological systems.

-## Methods

-Methods and any associated references are available in the online version of the paper.

-Note: Any Supplementary Information and Source Data files are available in the online version of the paper.

 ## Acknowledgements